 The science of equine gut health focuses on how the digestive system, microbiome, and hindgut fermentation work together to produce energy, maintain stability, and support overall health.
 Understanding these systems provides the foundation for interpreting digestive symptoms, improving feed efficiency, and supporting performance.

 Many aspects of horse health, from digestion to performance, are rooted in how the digestive system functions at a biological level.
-While symptoms such as loose manure or poor feed efficiency are visible, the underlying causes are often driven by processes that occur within the hindgut and microbial ecosystem.
+While symptoms such as loose manure or poor feed efficiency are visible, the underlying causes are often driven by processes within the hindgut and microbial ecosystem.

 Understanding these processes provides a framework for interpreting digestive changes, improving feeding strategies, and supporting long-term health and performance.

-Horses are classified as hindgut fermenters, meaning they rely heavily on microbial fermentation in the cecum and colon to digest fiber.
+Horses are hindgut fermenters, meaning they rely heavily on microbial fermentation in the cecum and colon to digest fiber.
 Unlike ruminants, which ferment feed before enzymatic digestion, horses ferment fiber after it passes through the stomach and small intestine.

 Hindgut fermentation is the process by which microbes break down fibrous plant material into volatile fatty acids.
 These compounds are absorbed through the intestinal wall and serve as a primary energy source for the horse.

 This process makes fiber not only a structural component of the diet, but also a major contributor to energy production.
-Efficient fermentation is therefore essential for maintaining condition, stamina, and performance.
+Efficient fermentation is essential for maintaining condition, stamina, and performance.

 These factors influence how stable the microbial ecosystem remains and how efficiently digestion functions.
+Hydration and fluid balance are explored further in gut health and electrolytes in horses.

 The same processes that drive digestion also influence performance.
 Energy production, hydration balance, and recovery all depend on how effectively the digestive system is functioning.